cyberark/conjur-api-java/README.md

 }
 ```

-5. Set the ID and API key as the environment variables CONJUR_AUTHN_LOGIN and CONJUR_AUTHN_API_KEY respectively.
+5. Set the ID and the API key returned by the previous command as the environment variables `CONJUR_AUTHN_LOGIN` and `CONJUR_AUTHN_API_KEY` respectively.

-    _NOTE:_ In Conjur, it is the standard that hosts are referred to in terms of their full hostname.
+    _NOTE:_ In Conjur, it is the standard that hosts are referred to in terms of their full qualifier and type.
 Therefore, when setting value for the host's environment
     variable, the host ID should be prefixed with `host/`.
 For example, the `host/<NAME_OF_HOST>`, not just `<NAME_OF_HOST>`.

-6. Give the variable defined in the previous policy a value like so: `conjur variable values add <POLICY_ID>/<NAME_OF_VARIABLE>`
+6. Give the credential variable defined in the previous policy a value like so: `conjur variable values add <POLICY_ID>/<NAME_OF_VARIABLE>`

-Now that we have identified our host in Conjur, we now need the Java app to trust Conjur.
-To do this, the Conjur self-signed SSL certificate needs to be added
+Now that we have identified our host in Conjur, we now need the app to trust Conjur.
+To do this, the Conjur self-signed SSL certificate needs to be added to Java's certificate authority keystore.
-to the app's keystore.

 ## Setup Trust Between App and Conjur
 By default, the Conjur appliance generates and uses self-signed SSL certificates (Java-specific certificates known as cacerts).
-You'll need to configure your Java app to trust them.
-You can accomplish this by loading the Conjur certificate into the app's keystore.
+You'll need to configure your app to trust them.
+You can accomplish this by loading the Conjur certificate into Java's CA keystore that holds the list of all the allowed certificates for https connections.

 First, you'll need a copy of this certificate, which you can get using the [Conjur CLI](https://developer.conjur.net/cli).
 Run the following steps from the Conjur CLI to initialize Conjur in order to get Conjur certificates: